802-1x/802-1x/README.md

 ## Hello there 👋

 My current interests in technology-related side projects lie in Linux niche technologies, especially NixOS.
 I'm thoroughly enjoying the super power that is ```nix-shell``` for containerised, ephemeral developer environments.
+Nix's composability has such a large positive potential for time savings, in particular with home lab situations.
+There's this seemingly awkward balance between time savings and

 ### Nerdy Stuff I Am Particularly Fond Of